 Change the indicated paragraph as follows

-At the beginning of an SP, a destination DMG STA shall transmit a frame to the source DMG STA using the DMG Control modulation class before it uses any other modulation for transmission if the Heartbeat field in the source DMG STA’s DMG Capabilities element is 1 and the frame sent by the destination DMG STA is the unsolicited DMG DTS as first frame in the SP of the STA performing DMG protected period (10.37.6.6 (DMG protected period)).
+The first frame transmitted by a destination DMG STA to the source DMG STA in an SP shall use the DMG Control modulation class if the Heartbeat field in the source DMG STA’s DMG Capabilities element is 1.
+Subject to the rules specified in 10.6 (Multirate support), subsequent frames transmitted by the destination DMG STA within the SP may use a different modulation class.